dsccommunity/ComputerManagementDsc/README.md

 ## Examples

-### Change the Name and the Workgroup Name
+### Set the Name and the Workgroup Name

-This configuration will set a machine name and changes the workgroup it is in.
+This configuration will set the computer name to 'Server01' and make it part of 'ContosoWorkgroup' Workgroup.

 ```powershell
 Configuration Example